chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 `git clone https://github.com/chris-greening/spyrograph.git`

-No additional configurations or third-party libraries necessary to get started, `spyrograph` leverages the Python standard library with optional support for [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/)
+No additional configurations or third-party libraries necessary to get started; `spyrograph` leverages the Python standard library with optional support for [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/)

 ## Using `spyrograph` for effortless modeling